-About this post: Can responsible tourism challenge patriarchy in India?
-This post examines how sustainable tourism in India can question the patriarchal society of India, and affect gender equality in India.
-Responsible tourism and ecotourism can play a strong role in women empowerment in India while challenging patriarchy, and this post focusses on sustainable tourism episodes through the course of my travels in India.
+Can responsible tourism challenge patriarchy in India?
+This post examines how sustainable tourism practices in India can question the patriarchal society of India, affect gender equality in India and play a strong role in women empowerment in India.

 Over the course of my travels in India, I’ve found myself in some strange predicaments.
 Once, I was in the home of a middle class family in the mountains, ready to pounce on delicious local food after a long, back-breaking journey.
 But when I arrived in the dining area, I found myself joined only by the men of the family, as the women served, and then waited on us from a distance.

 I sat in awkward silence, not sure if I should join the women in the kitchen and further the house’s patriarchal traditions, or eat with the men as the women waited.
 I could imagine the same scene playing out in hundreds of households across the country.

 At the end of the awkward (though delicious) meal, the elderly male head of the household said to me with a disconcerting confidence: I think I’ve figured out why you ate so little, it was probably because you were eating in my presence.

 As much as I hate to admit it, India is a country with a deep-seated patriarchy, that reveals itself in everyday life almost everywhere you look.